Nonparametrically consistent depth-based classifiers: Depth-based NN classifiers

 \subsection{Definition and basic properties}

-The standard $k$-nearest-neighbor ($k$NN) procedure classifies the point~$\xb$ into Population~1 iff there are more observations from Population~1 than from Population 0 in the smallest Euclidean ball centered at~$\xb$ that contains $k$ data points.
-Depth-based $k$NN classifiers are naturally obtained by replacing these Euclidean neighborhoods with the depth-based neighborhoods introduced above, that is, the proposed $k$NN procedure classifies~$\xb$ into Population~1 iff there are more observations from Population~1 than from Population 0 in the smallest depth-based neighborhood of~$\xb$ that contains~$k$ observations---i.e., in $R_{\xb}^{\beta(n)}$, $\beta=k/n$.
-In other words, the proposed depth-based classifier is defined as with $ W_i^{\beta(n)}(\xb) = \frac{1}{K_\xb^{\beta(n)}}\, \mathbb{I}[\Xb_i\in R^{\beta(n)}_{\xb}] $, where $K_\xb^{\beta(n)}=\sum_{j=1}^n \mathbb{I}[\Xb_j\in R_{\xb}^{\beta(n)}]$ still denotes the number of observations in the depth-based neighborhood~$R_{\xb}^{\beta(n)}$.
-Since the proposed classifier is actually the one obtained by plugging, in~(\ref{Bayes}), the depth-based estimator $\hat{\eta}\n_D(\xb)$ of the conditional expectation $\eta(\xb)$.
-This will be used in the proof of Theorem~\ref{mainresult} below.
-Note that in the univariate case~$(d=1)$, $\hat m\n_D$, irrespective of the statistical depth function~$D$, reduces to the standard (Euclidean) $k$NN classifier.
+The standard $k$-nearest-neighbor ($k$NN) procedure classifies the point ${\mathbf{x}}$ into Population 1 iff there are more observations from Population 1 than from Population 0 in the smallest Euclidean ball centered at ${\mathbf{x}}$ that contains $k$ data points.
+Depth-based $k$NN classifiers are naturally obtained by replacing these Euclidean neighborhoods with the depth-based neighborhoods introduced above, that is, the proposed $k$NN procedure classifies ${\mathbf{x}}$ into Population 1 iff there are more observations from Population 1 than from Population 0 in the smallest depth-based neighborhood of ${\mathbf{x}}$ that contains $k$ observations -- that is, in $R_{{\mathbf{x}}}^{\beta(n)}$, $\beta=k/n$.
+In other words, the proposed depth-based classifier is defined as